 - 7.11 The GNDP will be working to bring forward all growth proposals and associated infrastructure as early as possible to maximise delivery and flexibility.
 This will be facilitated by engagement with developers to understand opportunities, overcome constraints and maximise development potential without compromising quality. - 7.12 There is no phasing of growth in the JCS beyond that imposed by the provision of infrastructure and, at the time of adoption, there are not expected to be significant constraints to the provision of most critical elements.
-However, there remains some uncertainty around the delivery of the Northern Distributor Road (NDR).

-- 7.13 Notwithstanding this, there is a significant housing commitment across the JCS area that is unaffected by infrastructure constraints.
+However, there remains some uncertainty around the delivery of the Northern Distributor Road (NDR). - 7.13 Notwithstanding this, there is a significant housing commitment across the JCS area that is unaffected by infrastructure constraints.
 Delay to, or non delivery of, the NDR would not prevent the JCS provision of housing and employment development within the Norwich City and South Norfolk areas or the existing housing commitment in Broadland.
 Market pressures are likely to bring forward development in these locations.
-The existing commitment and the range and scale of growth proposals across the JCS area provide significant flexibility to bring forward growth in those locations unaffected by infrastructure constraints. - 7.14 Without the NDR the housing and employment growth in the Broadland part of the NPA cannot all be delivered, and neither can significant parts of NATS including high-quality public transport in the northern part of the urban area. - 7.15 In February 2011 the NDR/Postwick Hub scheme was one of a 'Development Pool' of 45 national schemes which are to be scrutinised by the Department for Transport in terms of their business

-- case, value for money and other criteria.
-A final decision on funding is to be made by the Secretary of State by the end of 2011. - 7.16 Pending clarification of the NDR's delivery or otherwise, the existing commitment of 1400 dwellings in the Sprowston Fringe can take place without improvements to Postwick Junction.
-Subject to acceptable improvements to Postwick junction (in the form of Postwick Hub or a suitable alternative) there is significant potential for further development in the growth triangle before confirmation of the delivery of the NDR.
-The table below summarises the current understanding of this potential. - 7.17 Broadland District Council is committed to preparing an Area Action Plan (AAP) for the growth triangle.
+The existing commitment and the range and scale of growth proposals across the JCS area provide significant flexibility to bring forward growth in those locations unaffected by infrastructure constraints.

+- 7.14 Without the NDR the housing and employment growth in the Broadland part of the NPA cannot all be delivered, and neither can significant parts of NATS including high-quality public transport in the northern part of the urban area. - 7.15 In February 2011 the NDR/Postwick Hub scheme was one of a 'Development Pool' of 45 national schemes which are to be scrutinised by the Department for Transport in terms of their business case, value for money and other criteria.
+A final decision on funding is to be made by the Secretary of State by the end of 2011. - 7.16 Pending clarity on Postwick Hub's and the NDR's delivery, the table below summarises the current understanding of development potential offered by the strategic locations in the Broadland NPA

+- as at 2013.
+The delivery of the smaller sites allowance in the Broadland NPA will be dealt with on a site by site basis as the dependence on Postwick junction and the NDR will vary with location. - 7.17 Broadland District Council is committed to preparing an Area Action Plan (AAP) for the growth triangle.
 As part of the preparation of this AAP there will be an investigation of any potential that may exist for further growth to take place (in addition to that shown in the table below) without confirmation of the delivery of the NDR.
-This will include testing whether interim schemes and/or
+This will include testing whether interim schemes and/or alternatives to the NDR could help to facilitate growth without compromising the spatial vision and objectives of the JCS.
+Therefore, the analysis would need to cover capacity of all infrastructure,